vitest-dev/docs-cn/config/index.md

 - **Type**: `RegExp | RegExp[]`
 - **Default**: `[]`

-RegExp pattern for files that will return en empty CSS file.
+RegExp pattern for files that will return an empty CSS file.

 ### maxConcurrency